 - Ghee is a natural remedy for several health concerns, including - cold and cough, digestion issues, heart health issues, hormonal imbalance, weight gain, and so on.

 - It contains a miraculous component called the SCFAs (butyric acid) that aids in weight loss contrary to what is believed.
 It is important to consume desi cow ghee made using the Vedic method as it is of the highest nutritional properties.
-Check out Anveshan A2 Vedic Ghee.
+Check out Anveshan A2 Desi Ghee.

 Rich in protein, calcium, and antioxidants, eggs offer a bagful of benefits.

 - It keeps your eyes healthy and reduces the risks of age-related blindness.
 It is also good for your skin and hair.